Track Changes is like marmite - if you have used it, you either love it or hate it. Most likely is that you hate it.

-Microsoft claim that as long as the user “accepts” or “rejects” all changes on the “original showing mark-up” version before saving, a “final showing mark-up” or clean copy will be created and all will be well.
-However, many customers have reported having difficulty recognising whether or not the red-line copy had been wiped of comments and corrections.
+Microsoft claims that as long as the user “accepts” or “rejects” all changes on the “original showing markup” version before saving, a “final showing markup” or clean copy will be created and all will be well.
+However, many customers have reported having difficulty recognizing whether or not the red-line copy had been wiped of comments and corrections.

 So how do we get around this?
-The (unhelpful) suggestion from Microsoft: make all the corrections the same colour then the end reader won’t know who said what.
+The (unhelpful) suggestion from Microsoft: make all the corrections the same color then the end reader won’t know who said what.
 Hmm.
-This tip is however forgetting one crucial variable: metadata.
+This tip is, however, forgetting one crucial variable: metadata.

 While saving your document as a PDF or ODF file can eliminate most correction remnants, such metadata as the original author or the drafting title will linger on.
 The only way to be totally sure all previous corrections, comments and incriminating details are stripped from the final version of a document is to run it through metadata removal software.

-Professional 9 is an all in one solution that not only removes metadata from documents, but also allows users to view all changes within a document, compare versions in one view, organise corrections and apply them directly.
-With a tool like Workshare Professional 9, there is no longer a need to inflict Track Changes upon yourself!
+Workshare Compare is an all in one solution that not only removes metadata from documents but also allows users to view all changes within a document, compare versions in one view, organize corrections and apply them directly.
+With a tool like Workshare Professional 10, there is no longer a need to inflict Track Changes upon yourself!